I was born with a reading list I

 Sir Francis Bacon wrote: “Some books are to be tasted, others to be swallowed and some few to be chewed and digested; that is, some books are to be read only in parts; others to be read, but not curiously; and some few to be read wholly and with diligence and attention.“

 Having been in book clubs since the 1960’s, I’ve read mostly well-written, interesting, thought-provoking, conversation-worthy selections.
 My AAUW (American Association of University Women – a group comprised of college graduate women) book group chooses a variety of fiction each year, usually including one from the classics.
-We also read at least one Black author, or a book about Black history in February, for Black History Month (many of our members are teachers, retired teachers or librarians, and we conform to a school-year calendar).
+Many of our members are teachers, retired teachers or librarians, and we conform to a school-year calendar).
 We make a big effort to choose books that will stimulate interesting conversation.
 We’ve learned that most biographies, all mysteries and pulp fiction just don’t offer enough meaty things to talk about.
-Hence, we focus mostly on “better” fiction.
-Once a year that group selects the books for the following 9-month “year.”
-Members propose books and we pick and choose.

 A list of my favorite books